Bradley Thompson, Department Chair and Program Coordinator

 In your senior year, you will create completely automated projects in the lab using PLCs, pneumatics, electronics, and process controls.

-Alfred State electrical construction and maintenance electrician graduates may enter directly into the technology management BBA degree program.
-Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.
+Alfred State electrical construction and maintenance electrician graduates may enter directly into the construction supervision BTech or technology management BBA degree program.
+Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the baccalaureate program in two additional years; others may complete the program in two-and-one-half years.

 The following local chapters of the International Brotherhood of Electrical Workers (IBEW) have signed articulation agreements with the electrical construction and maintenance electrician program at Alfred State.